 This window will ask you to "Paste the Option Key you received here.
 Then click Install."
+Not available in all applications.

 LEAP SECOND DATE

 This window enables the placement of a leap second when it occurs.
 Enter the date and polarity ahead of time.